perxpective/Cybersecurity-Therapy/README.md

 3. Write a summary for each chapter featuring important terms or definitions that you feel will most likely come out during exams.
 You can also include pointers from the focus areas depending on your module

 ## Conclusion
-With that, have fun dying in DISM (SOC biomedical science copium) and happy mugging!
+With that, have fun dying in DISM and happy mugging!
 All the best for whatever exams you are dreading and I hope you can get a decent GPA from my notes (and other notes, of course) ;-;